William Dean Howells: Editorship and other literary pursuits

-He published his first novel Their Wedding Journey in 1872, but his literary reputation soared with the realist novel A Modern Instance (1882), which described the decay of a marriage.
+Howells published his first novel Their Wedding Journey in 1872, but his literary reputation soared with the realist novel A Modern Instance (1882), which described the decay of a marriage.
 His 1885 novel The Rise of Silas Lapham became his best known work, describing the rise and fall of an American entrepreneur of the paint business.
-His social views were also strongly represented in the novels Annie Kilburn (1888), A Hazard of New Fortunes (1890), and An Imperative Duty (1891).
+His social views were also strongly represented in the novels Annie Kilburn (1888), A Hazard of New Fortunes (1889), and An Imperative Duty (1891).

-He was particularly outraged by the trials resulting from the Haymarket Riot, which led him to portray a similar riot in A Hazard of New Fortunes and to write publicly to protest the trials of the men allegedly involved in the Haymarket affair.
+Howells was particularly outraged by the trials resulting from the Haymarket affair, which led him to portray a similar riot in A Hazard of New Fortunes and to write publicly to protest the trials of the men allegedly involved in the affair.
 In his public writing and in his novels, he drew attention to pressing social issues of the time.
 He joined the Anti-Imperialist League in 1898, in opposition to the U.S. annexation of the Philippines.

 His poems were collected in 1873 and 1886, and a volume was published in 1895 under the title Stops of Various Quills.
 He was the initiator of the school of American realists, and he had little sympathy with any other type of fiction.
 However, he frequently encouraged new writers in whom he discovered new ideas or new fictional techniques, such as Stephen Crane, Frank Norris, Hamlin Garland, Harold Frederic, Abraham Cahan, Sarah Orne Jewett, and Paul Laurence Dunbar.

 Later years

 In 1902, Howells published The Flight of Pony Baker, a book for children partly inspired by his own childhood.
-That same year, he bought a summer home overlooking the Piscataqua River in Kittery Point, Maine.
-He returned there annually until Elinor's death when he left the house to his son and family and moved to a house in York Harbor.
+The same year, he bought a summer home overlooking the Piscataqua River in Kittery Point, Maine.
+He returned there annually until his wife's death, then left the house to his son and family and moved to a house in York Harbor.
 His grandson, John Noyes Mead Howells, donated the property to Harvard University as a memorial in 1979.
 In 1904 he was one of the first seven people chosen for membership in the American Academy of Arts and Letters, of which he became president.

+Howells was present at the 1905 Portsmouth Peace Conference, and reported on it for Harper's Weekly.

 In February 1910, Elinor Howells began using morphine to treat her worsening neuritis.
 She died on May 6, a few days after her birthday, and only two weeks after the death of Howells's friend Mark Twain.
-Henry James offered his condolences, writing, "I think of this laceration of your life with an infinite sense of all it will mean for you".
+Henry James offered his condolences, writing "I think of this laceration of your life with an infinite sense of all it will mean for you".
 Howells and his daughter Mildred decided to spend part of the year in their Cambridge home on Concord Avenue; though, without Elinor, they found it "dreadful in its ghostliness and ghastliness".

-Howells died in his sleep shortly after midnight on May 11, 1920, and was buried in Cambridge, Massachusetts.
+Howells died in his sleep shortly after midnight on May 11, 1920, of influenza and was buried in Cambridge, Massachusetts.
 Eight years later his daughter published his correspondence as a biography of his literary life.